 The National Farm Medicine Center’s ROPS Retrofit Program launched in 2006 in order to increase its access among New York farmers.
 The successful program expanded to six states since, including Wisconsin.

 The rebate provides up to 70 percent of the cost of purchase, shipping and installation up to $865.

 According to Ellis, the cost usually adds up to about $300 for farmers.
 However, cost is still one of the main reasons farmers hesitate to purchase and install a ROPS, she says.

 “When I hear this, I ask, what is a life worth?”
 Ellis says.
 “Three hundred dollars is nothing compared to an injury in the case of an overturn.”

 To receive your rebated ROPS, call the ROPS hotline (1-877-ROPS-R4U or 1-877-767-7748) or visit www.ropsr4u.com to register.

 Hotline staff will research all ROPS options for your tractor’s make and model, as well as provide estimated costs and sources for purchasing a ROPS.

 For more information on this process, click here.

 So, what’s stopping you?
 Protect yourself – and your family – today.
 Install a ROPS on your tractors.
-Please contact your Rural Mutual Insurance agent if you have questions.
+Contact your Rural Mutual Insurance agent to learn more about farm safety.